-Eric Liaw joined Institutional Venture Partners (IVP) in early 2011.
+Eric Liaw joined Institutional Venture Partners (IVP) in 2011.
 He is focused primarily on later-stage investments in high growth companies across a variety of sectors including enterprise software, Internet, and mobile.
-Eric serves as a Board Director or Observer for IVP portfolio companies AdRoll, Domo, Dropcam (Nest), HomeAway (AWAY), The Honest Company, Klarna, Mindbody, OnDeck, RetailMeNot (SALE), Supercell, Wikia, and ZipRecruiter and led IVP's investment in Klarna.
-He previously served as a Board Director for Dropcam (Nest) and was actively involved with DeNA, MarkMonitor (TRI), and Varolii (NUAN).
-Eric currently serves on the Board of Directors of Mindbody, The Honest Company, Wikia, and ZipRecruiter.
+Eric serves as a Board Director or Observer for IVP portfolio companies AdRoll, The Honest Company, Mindbody, OnDeck, RetailMeNot (SALE), Supercell, Wikia, and ZipRecruiter and led IVP's investment in Klarna.
+He previously served as a Board Director for Dropcam (Nest) and was actively involved with DeNA, HomeAway (AWAY), MarkMonitor (TRI), and Varolii (NUAN).

 Prior to joining IVP, Eric was with Technology Crossover Ventures (TCV) where he completed minority and control investments in private and public companies across the Internet and software sectors.
 Eric was actively involved in originating, executing and managing a number of investments, including: Adknowledge, Altiris (acquired by Symantec), eHarmony, Fandango (acquired by Comcast), Global Market Insite (acquired by WPP), Intelligent Beauty, Netflix (NFLX), TechTarget (TTGT), Tiny Prints (acquired by Shutterfly), Webroot Software, and Zillow (Z).